rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/index.md

 ### Bard (WIP)
 Inspiration (flat bonus or dice?
 AoE or single target?). off-caster

+### Witch
+A caster with many curses and concentration effects, destroying enemies and supporting (and healing) allies, including the mysterious witch's brews.

+### Werebeast
+has the ability to transform into a wild, untamed beast form, witch flips it's physical and mental abilities and gaining an array of special skills.

 ## Creating a Class
 1. Think of an interesting concept for what your class is and what Theme it plays to, what you want a character of that class to **feel like**, to whoever is playing it (from now referred as the class' **Theme**).
 2. Decide if that class needs access to magic or not (and thus if it should be a caster/off-caster or a martial/specialist)